victorhantelmann/oboe/apps/fxlab/docs/Dev-Guide.md

 buffer of samples it receives.

 The effects folder contains the classes of various implemented effects.
-It also contains `Effects.h` where a global tuple of all the Effect descriptions implemented lives.
+It also contains `Effects.h` where a global tuple of all the FXBoard descriptions implemented lives.
 The description folder contains the description for all of the effects.
 Each description takes the form of a class with static methods providing information regarding the effect (including name, category, parameters, and a factory method).